 Millie Close is a fourth year undergraduate student In Health Sciences, with a minor in Communications and Media Studies at Carleton University.
 Millie is the President of the Carleton Science Student Society.

-Sandra Crocker is the Associate Vice-President (Strategic Partnerships and Operations) at Carleton University.
+Sandra Crocker is the Associate Vice-President (Strategic Initiatives and Operations) at Carleton University.
 She has a distinguished career in research administration, holding senior leadership positions in research administration at McGill University and Queens University.
 She has held positions on the Board of Directors of the BioCap Canada Foundation, Insect Biotec Canada Inc., the Kingston Technology Council and the Ontario Centre of Excellence for Communications and Information Technology.
 She served as the President of the Kingston Technology Exchange Centre, a not-for-profit research incubator, and as Chair of the Eastern Lake Ontario Regional Innovation Network.

 Ann Dale is a Professor in the School of Environment and Sustainability at Royal Roads University, a Trudeau Alumna (2004), and a Fellow of the World Academy of Art and Sciences.
 She was a recipient of the Canada Council for the Arts, Molson Prize for the Social Sciences (2013) and the 2009 Bissett Award for Distinctive Contributions to the Public Sector.
 She founded and chairs the Canadian Consortium for Sustainable Development Research (CCSDR), and the Canadian environmental movement.
 She also founded and chairs the National Environmental Treasure (NET).